ELongking/uhpc_moo_gui/README.md

 ## Program packaging

-Make sure you have installed pyinstaller
+Make sure you have installed pyinstaller if you have related python env.

 And you need these following packages: